British Rail Class 31: Model railways

 In 1962 Tri-ang launched its first version of the BR Class 30 (with headcode boxes) in OO gauge.
 Airfix model railways also chose to produce a Class 31 when Airfix entered the model train market in 1975.
 Lima also produced a OO scale model, in both "skinhead" and headcode box versions.
 Hornby have produced a finescale OO scale model since 2004; both body styles are available in various liveries.
 Hornby have also produced a basic representation of the prototype as part of their Railroad range in BR Blue, and BR Green whilst past examples have carried a variety of liveries.
-On 23 February 2022 Accurascale announced their own OO model, due out in 2023.
+On 23 February 2022 Accurascale announced their own OO model, due out in 2023 which has also been joined by a range from Bachmann.

 In the 1970s, Lima produced British N gauge models of the Class 31 in BR blue and BR green.
 In 2010, following Bachmann's acquisition of Graham Farish, the earlier Graham Farish Class 31 model was issued in BR green with a new chassis.
 In 2017, Graham Farish introduced a British N gauge model of the refurbished Class 31.

 In 2013, Heljan introduced O gauge models of the Class 31 in BR blue and BR green liveries.